djm-1/quizmaster/README.md

 # quizmaster
-A aimple quiz application using django
+A simple quiz application using django